-Why is my dog following me everywhere suddenly?
+Why is my dog following me everywhere suddenly though?
 This behavior is new!

-Finally, some dogs become more clingy when they are upset or feeling unwell.
+Finally, some dogs may become more clingy when they are upset or feeling unwell.
 However, their body language and additional symptoms of illness should be apparent if this is the case.
-If your dog is very clingy all of a sudden, and you’re noticing other weird behaviors or symptoms, a vet visit may be warranted.
+This might include other behavioral changes, changes in their appetite, weight loss, or indications that they may be in pain.

-My dog follows me everywhere, should I let them?
+My dog follows me everywhere, should I just let them keep doing it?

 This is especially true if your dog is anxious about a sudden event, such as fireworks or a thunderstorm.
 Letting your dog hang out closely with you is a great way to make them feel more comfortable.

-Sometimes, owners worry about doing this and “reinforcing” their dog’s fear.
+Sometimes, owners worry about doing this and “reinforcing” their dog’s fear and anxiety.
 However, because fear is an emotion, we truly can’t reinforce it in our dogs.
 Instead, comforting your dog helps them to calm down, and in turn be less worried in the future.

 However, if you find your dog is starting to develop separation anxiety, or barks, digs, whines, or otherwise becomes upset when left alone, some separation is good.